Mortlake

 Mortlake is a suburban district of the London Borough of Richmond upon Thames on the south bank of the River Thames between Kew and Barnes.
 Historically it was part of Surrey and until 1965 was in the Municipal Borough of Barnes.
-Its Stuart and Georgian history was economically one of malting, brewing, farming, watermen and the Mortlake Tapestry Works (1617–1704), Britain's most important producer.
+Its Stuart and Georgian history was economically one of malting, brewing, farming, watermen and the Mortlake Tapestry Works (1617–1704) Britain's most important producer.
 A London landmark, the former Mortlake Brewery or Stag Brewery, is on the edge of Mortlake.

 The Waterloo to Reading railway line runs through Mortlake, which has a pedestrianised riverside, two riverside pubs and a village green.
-The Boat Race finishes at Mortlake every March/April.
+The Boat Race between Oxford and Cambridge universities' rowing teams finishes at Mortlake every March/April.

 Governance

 The area lies within the Mortlake and Barnes Common ward of the London Borough of Richmond upon Thames.
 In the 2018 local elections two Conservatives and one Liberal Democrats were elected to represent the ward, with two Liberal Democrats and one Green elected in 2022.
 The ward is part of the Richmond Park parliamentary constituency, and the South West constituency in the London Assembly.

+On 1 April 1965 the civil parish was abolished.
+At the 1951 census (one of the last before the abolition of the parish), Mortlake had a population of 22,634.